yunwon/food-search/README.md

 # Food Search App

-This is a food search app for practicing React Native.
+This is a food search app for React Native practice.